mabels/cloudflared-controller/README.md

 - switch watcher to use informer
 - runtime addressable name from sha256 of the configmap data
 - enable access-control
+- move the state to status section and make it a log

 - add service support (done)
 - queue updates for configMap (done)